Human capital & Employee Well-Being

 Working-from-home Arrangement

-Since the outbreak of COVID-10 pandemic in late 2019, AWC has endorsed working-from-home policy.
-This arrangement not only promote safety of our employee, but also support work flexibility during the hard time, and response to the demands of new generation employees.
-In addition to the announcement of working-from-home policy, AWC also improved its information technology system to promote seamless working lifestyle.
+Since the outbreak of COVID-19 pandemic, AWC has endorsed working-from-home policy and encouraged employee to work hybrid.
+This arrangement not only promotes safety of our employee, but also supports work flexibility, and embraces the demands of new generation’s way of working.
+In addition to the announcement of working-from-home policy, AWC also advanced its information technology system to promote seamless working lifestyle.

 Paid Parental Leave